dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**

-- Verifies the NFT exists, is for sale, and is an auction
-- Checks that the auction hasn't ended
-- Ensures the offer amount is higher than the minimum price and current highest bid
-- Verifies the bidder has sufficient balance including fees
-- Gets the resource account signer
+**Why we need this function**: It enables users to place bids in auctions, a key feature for dynamic pricing and competitive sales.

+**Why these components**:

+- **Resource Account and Signer Capability**: Uses `signer_cap` to securely transfer funds to the resource account, isolating bidder funds until the auction concludes.
+- **Vector for Offers**: Stores bids in the auction’s offers vector for iteration and tracking, ensuring all bids are recorded.
-- Refunds the previous highest bidder if exists
+- **Refund Logic**: Refunds the previous highest bidder with a cancellation fee to maintain fairness and deter manipulation.
-- Transfers the bid amount to the resource account
-- Creates and stores the Offer struct
-- Updates the auction's highest bid and bidder

 ## TODO 13: Finalize an Auction

-Let's implement the function to finalize an auction:
+Implement the function to finalize an auction:

 ```move
 public entry fun finalize_auction(